 South Lake Tahoe, CA — The Tahoe Regional Planning Agency (TRPA) will host a public hearing January 26 to decide on the next steps for the Tahoe Keys aquatic weeds test project, the agency said today.
+The test project received votes of support from the Lahontan Regional Water Control Board and TRPA Advisory Planning Commission earlier this month.

 This project proposed by the Tahoe Keys Property Owners Association (TKPOA) will analyze which combination of treatment methods best protect Lake Tahoe by most effectively controlling aquatic weeds in the Tahoe Keys lagoons and halting their spread into the lake.